|

 ||

-If you visit this part of the country and have 3 more days, it would be very nice to elongate a little your tour and visit Belogradchik, believe me, you will not regret.
-The route I recommend here is one of the best to be explored by bicycle.
-The area is easy for pedaling, there is not any traffic here. |
+If you visit this part of the country, and have a couple days to spare, it would be very nice to tour and visit Belogradchik.
+You will not regret the visit.
+The route I recommend one of the best to be explored by bicycle.
+The area is easy for pedaling.
+There will be minimum traffic on the route to Belogradchik. |

-The route is better for bicyclists entering in BG via Border Checkpoint Vrashka Chyka as well.
-The route I recommend is: From Border Checkpoint Bregovo to Vidin to Kula (from Border Checkpoint Vrashka Chuka) to Kireevo to Rakovitsa to Belogradchik to Ruzhintsi to Drenovets to Lom. |
+The better bicycle route is by entering in BG via border checkpoint Vrashka Chyka.
+The route: From border checkpoint Bregovo to Vidin to Kula (from Border Checkpoint Vrashka Chuka) to Kireevo to Rakovitsa to Belogradchik to Ruzhintsi to Drenovets to Lom. |

 |